 Harris County Weapon Crimes Attorney

 Maybe your arrest was the result of a misunderstanding, or you needed the gun for your protection.
-Regardless of how the offense was committed, The Gonzalez Law Group wants to help.
+Regardless of how the offense was committed, The Gonzalez Law Group, PLLC wants to help.
 We will listen to your story and formulate a defense plan that is in your best interest.

 We proudly defend clients accused of weapons crimes in all areas of Harris County including Houston, South Park, Golf Crest, Edgebrook, Webster and Pasadena.

 If you were convicted of a felony crime in Texas, you are not lawfully able to own or possess a firearm.
 You can be charged under section 46.04 of the Texas Penal Code if found in possession of a gun in the following situations:

 - Following conviction and before the fifth anniversary of release from incarceration or release from probation, parole or mandatory supervision

 - Possessing a weapon at any location other than your residence

 You can possess a weapon five years following your release from prison or completion of probation, but with certain restrictions.
 Texas law only allows convicted felons to possess weapons at their home.
 Being found in possession anywhere outside of a personal residence is a violation of the penal code.